nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 --8<-- "debug-only-command.md"

-Derive private key, public key and node ID number with checksum (similar to account representation). "ac_account" field is **deprecated**
+Derive private key, public key and node ID number with checksum (similar to account representation). "as_account" field is **deprecated**

 **Request:**
 ```json